11 Reasons to avoid used mattresses

 Dirty used mattress on bedroom floor

-Why you shouldn’t buy a used mattress
+Why you shouldn’t have a used mattress

 A used mattress may be unsafe